SupaxInc/stable-diffusion-from-scratch/resources/StableDiffusion.md

 3. Noise Addition to Image Encoding (VAE):
    - Instead of starting with pure random noise, the encoded latent input image is partially noised.
    - The amount of noise added depends on the strength parameter, allowing for varying degrees of transformation.
+   - The more noise we add, the model has more freedom to alter the image.
+   - The less noise we add, the model has less freedom since we wont be able change the input image dramatically.

 4. Denoising Process (U-Net):
    - The U-Net performs iterative denoising on the noisy latent image.